allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 2. Debezium monitors the `outbox` table and sends events to Kafka.
 3. Kafka consumers process these events and write data to BigQuery.

-Although Debezium offers real-time streaming, which is excellent for low-latency applications, it's not ideal for our requirements.
+Although Debezium offers real-time streaming, which is excellent for low-latency applications, it’s not ideal for our requirements.
 Ensuring 100% data consistency between source and destination is critical.
 Streaming approaches like Debezium can introduce complexities in handling connection failures or consumer errors, potentially resulting in data loss or duplication.
 While compensatory mechanisms exist, they increase system complexity.